Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Gnowangerup recording a relatively average level of approval activity when compared to local markets analysed countrywide

-In the current financial year, $12.0 million in commercial development approvals have been recorded, indicating moderate levels of commercial development.
-Compared to the Rest of WA, Gnowangerup has shown elevated construction activity, with a 46.0% increase per person over the five-year period.
-This has maintained good buyer choice while supporting existing property values.
-All new constructions in Gnowangerup have been detached houses, preserving the area's traditional low-density character and focusing on family homes appealing to those seeking space.
-With approximately 113 people per approval, Gnowangerup reflects a developing area.
-Population forecasts indicate that Gnowangerup will gain 279 residents by 2041.
+This has maintained good buyer choice and supported existing property values.
+All new construction during this period consisted of detached houses, maintaining the area's traditional low-density character with a focus on family homes appealing to those seeking space.
+As of Gnowangerup's population density, there are approximately 113 people per approval.
+According to the latest AreaSearch quarterly estimate, Gnowangerup is forecasted to gain 266 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development